-This report should be filed with the Financial Services Regulatory Authority of Ontario, to meet the filing requirements of the Pension Benefits Act (Ontario) and with Canada Revenue Agency, in order to ensure that contributions recommended in the report will qualify as eligible contributions for purposes of the Income Tax Act.
-The next actuarial valuation of the Plan should be performed no later than January 1, 2026.
+This report should be filed with the Financial Services Regulatory Authority of Ontario, to meet the filing requirements of the PBA and with Canada Revenue Agency, in order to ensure that contributions recommended in the report will qualify as eligible contributions for purposes of the ITA.
+The next actuarial valuation of the Plan should be filed with an effective date no later than January 1, 2026.